 - Freemium: If you want to make money without ads, you can ensure users with a free application with some paid features that make the experience more advanced and unlock new facilities.

-- Partnership To make money with apps, you can partner with a company with a similar custom base.
+- Partnership: To make money with apps, you can partner with a company with a similar customer base.
 By integrating their offers in your app, you can get a referral fee.

 - Subscription: This model is pretty much analogous to the freemium strategy.
 The only distinction is that you ensure users with content instead of features.

 To make money from free apps is possible, but it takes some efforts.
 You can’t expect to create a free app and have it draw profits all on its own without aggressive marketing and innovative advertising.